MrRiky54/Blog_Template/README.md

 # Blog Template

   This Repo is about a template for blogs, built with HTML, PHP, JS and CSS.
-I home you like it.
+I hope you like it.

 ##Live Version